Seeking help from a Saint?

 The essence of witchcraft is this: MY kingdom come, MY will be done.
 If this is your heart, it is unlikely you will hear from God . . . but if you do, remember you will stand in judgment for what you did with what you heard.

-How many Christians today are asking whether or not they should leave their spouse for another person?
+How many Christians today are ignoring the Bible and asking whether or not they should leave their spouse for another person?
 How many are asking God to give them direction when they’ve set course for something His word has already told them not to do?
-How many will “shop” for a word from someone or a verse of Scripture that will permit them to run to something they’ve already fixed in their hearts as the almighty THING they’ll lose everything to keep?
+How many will “shop” for a teaching or an out-of-context verse of Scripture that will permit them to run to something they’ve already fixed in their hearts as the almighty THING they’ll lose everything to keep?
 When people do this, the devil is willing to parade around as an glowing angel or their dead Aunt Mable in order to entice them to step further into sin.

 Jesus tells the story of a rich man who died and realized he was trapped in Sheol (the grave, the place of the dead) awaiting judgment for how he’d lived his life.
 He could see Abraham on the “other side” (Paradise) and asked that Lazarus, a righteous man who had died and gone to Paradise (a saint!) to be able go back and warn his sinful brothers.
-The simple wisdom we can see here is that if someone has their heart set on what they already know to be sin, then even the supernatural won’t alter their course.

 27 “ . . .
 ‘Then I beg you, father, send Lazarus to my family, 28 for I have five brothers.
 Let him warn them, so that they will not also come to this place of torment.’